 Millions of Americans with disabilities find themselves underemployed or unemployed despite their willingness and unique abilities to work.

-The national unemployment rate for people with disabilities exceeds 65%.
-Despite their talents and desire to work, many including veterans face the challenge of the myth that their disability is an inability.
+According to the Bureau of Labor Statistics, the unemployment rate for persons with a disability was 10.7% in 2015, while the rate for those without a disability was 5.1%.
+Despite their talents and desire to work, many individuals with disabilities face the challenge of the myth that their disability is an inability.

 Challenge Unlimited is committed to helping people achieve their highest level of independence through opportunity.
 Our rehabilitation and vocational programs provide people who have different abilities a chance to work on integrated teams and receive work support as needed.